solidjs-community/solid-primitives/packages/masonry/README.md

 ## `createMasonry`

-Creates a masonry layout calculation from a reactive source array.
+Creates a reactive masonry layout data from a reactive source array.

 It splits the items into columns and calculates the order based on the height of each item.

-The masonary is expected to be rendreded in a flex container with `flex-direction: column`, `flex-wrap: wrap` and limited height to force the items to wrap.
+The masonary is expected to be rendered in a flex container with `flex-direction: column`, `flex-wrap: wrap` and limited height to force the items to wrap.

 ## How to use it